 Library Cards & Borrowing Privileges

-The University of Alberta Libraries has entered into reciprocal borrowing agreements as part of the following agreements.
+The UAlberta Libraries has entered into reciprocal borrowing agreements as part of the following agreements.
 These agreements allow affiliates of member institutions to visit and borrow materials from each other's libraries.

 CURBA (Canadian University Reciprocal Borrowing Agreement)